Osama-Brimo/GOL/README.md

 - Wrap-around cooridnates for board
 - Custom board sizes
 - Pause/Resume
+- An overlay canvas layer that shows info to user
 - 'Drawing' tools that enable you to draw and erase cells freely on the canvas, and save your drawings
 - 'Smart' Canvas selection with snapping (select areas of the board)
 - Keyboard shortcuts